Small Stickers, Big Meanings: A Multilingual Sticker Semantic Understanding Dataset with a Gamified Approach: Applications

 \subsection{Query Generation}

-We split the data into 20\% test and 80\% training sets and fine-tuned LLaVA-1.5B-7B, a moderately sized vision-language model, on our StickerQueries dataset.

-Fine-tuning our StickerLabel dataset leads to clear improvements across all evaluation metrics for both English and Chinese, in particular significant gains in ROUGE scores and cosine similarity.
+We split the data into 80\% training and 20\% validation and test sets, then fine-tuned LLaVA-1.5B-7B on our StickerQueries dataset.
+Fine-tuning on StickerQueries dataset leads to clear improvements across all evaluation metrics for both English and Chinese, as shown in Table ~\ref{tab:llava_performance}.
 This demonstrates the dataset’s effectiveness in enhancing the model’s ability to generate accurate, contextually relevant sticker queries.